theocrithary/Pivotal_PKS_Demo/README.md

 use config file located at ~/.kube/config (hint: Mac users CMD + Shift + . displays hidden files in finder)

-## How to deploy a Docker container using Pivotal Container Services (PKS)
+## Part 2: How to deploy a Docker container using Pivotal Container Services (PKS)

 Video URL Part 2: https://youtu.be/

 #### Login to Harbor registry
 ```